 5. Improved technique

 The bag cannot hit back, so using it in training is a perfect opportunity to work on technique.
-Concentrate on getting it right and then gradually work on developing power behind the move afterwards.
+Concentrate on getting it right and then gradually work on developing power behind the move afterward.
 As with anything, start small, correct imperfections, work your way up.
 Use a mirror or record yourself on video if possible so you can watch yourself and correct poor technique where you can.

 6. Develop the ability to strike with confidence